Master's Programs

 • Exclusive language Course**

-Please notestudents pursuing the CEMS MIM, a Double Degree or a stream are required to complete the Work Project within the format and offer of those programs.
+Please note: students pursuing the CEMS MIM or a Double Degree are required to complete the Work Project within the format, deadlines and offer of those programs.

-Candidates’ fluency in several languages is very much valued by multinational companies.
-Therefore, we expect the International Master’s in Management students to reach the following language levels upon graduation:
+Candidates’ fluency in several languages is valued by multinational companies.
+Therefore, we expect the International Master’s in Management (IMM) students to reach the following language levels upon graduation:

 • Language 1: English C1